darioizzo/dcgp-paper/paper.md

 # Notes on efficiency (and parallel strategies implemented)

-It is of great importance to be able to evolve as many generations as possible in the shortest possible time.
+The efficiency of a Genetic Programming code is measured in its ability to evolve in a short time good solutions

 # C++ and Python APIs